Hooghalen train crash: Background

 The Netherlands had 277 passive railway crossings (Dutch: Niet Actief Beveiligde Overwegen, or simply NABO) in 2018.
-NABO's do not have closing barriers and are mostly used in rural areas where there are fewer people.
+NABOs do not have closing barriers and are mostly used in rural areas where there are fewer people.
 According to ProRail, accidents in these crossings in the Netherlands have been in a decline since the 1990s.
 An average of two people are killed annually at passive crossings in the country.
 ProRail started a 5-year program in 2018 to close or upgrade 180 of the passive crossings across the country in order to increase safety around the tracks, including the crossing where the accident occurred.
 The speed limit in the area is 140 km/h.

 The train involved, the Sprinter New Generation (SNG), is based on the Civity platform by Construcciones y Auxiliar de Ferrocarriles.
 The first SNG sets were introduced to Dutch railways in December 2018, less than 2 years before the accident.
 These trains have a dark blue and white coloured livery at the front section, together with a large window looking into the driver's cabin.
 In February 2016, an Arriva train collided with an elevated work platform at an active railway crossing in Dalfsen, Overijssel, which derailed the entire train and killed the train driver.
 The 2020 collision in Hooghalen has been compared to the 2016 accident in Dalfsen due to the two having many similarities.